spohl/es_fdr/README.md

 TODO
 ----
 * Support for compound files (only supports FDT format).
-* Support data spread across multiple parts (__a1.part0 ...) - at the moment you have to concatenate the files together.
+* Support data spread across multiple parts (__a1.part0 ...) - at the moment you have to concatenate the files together and there seems to be problems with files > 100MB.